 Before we cover the types of award availability, it’s important to understand the difference between frequent flyer programs and airlines.
 Both play an important role in determining what flights you can book with your miles (and when you can book them).

-For example, consider American Airlines AAdvantage, the frequent-flyer program of American Airlines.
-You can use AAdvantage miles to fly with two dozen partner airlines.
+For example, consider American Airlines AAdvantage®, the frequent-flyer program of American Airlines.
+You can redeem AAdvantage miles on many AAdvantage partner airlines — including Oneworld partners:

 - American Airlines